Home Page

 Memberships

-I’m a charter member of the Northern Adirondack Trading Cooperative formed by Senator Hillary Clinton, the Vice-President of E-Bay, and Karen St. Hillaire, Executive Director of the St. Lawrence County Chamber of Commerce.
-I also belong to Adirondack Lakes Center for the Arts, St. Lawrence County Arts Council, Friends of Gibson Gallery, and Sagamore Great Camp.
+I’m a charter member of the Northern Adirondack Trading Cooperative formed by former Senator Hillary Clinton, the Vice-President of eBay, and Karen St. Hillaire, Executive Director of the St. Lawrence County Chamber of Commerce.
+I also belong to St. Lawrence County Arts Council, Friends of Gibson Gallery, historic Sagamore Great Camp, and TAUNY - Traditional Arts in Upstate New York.
 I was artist in residence the summer of 1995 at Sagamore in Raquette Lake.
-In addition, I am one of three 2004 recipients of the Heritage Awards presented annually by TAUNY (Traditional Arts of Upstate New York) for my skills in the folk art of rug braiding and my community efforts to demonstrate and teach this tradition.